KxSystems/docs/docs/basics/application.md

 ## Rank and syntax

-The _rank_ of a map is the number of
+The _rank_ of an iterable is the number of

 -   arguments it evaluates, if it is a function
 -   indexes required to select an atom, if it is a list

-A map is _ambivalent_ if it can be used with more than one rank.
+An iterable is _variadic_ if it can be used with more than one rank.
-All matrixes and some extensions are ambivalent.
+All matrixes and some derived functions are variadic.

 ```q
 q)+/[til 5]           / unary